johnalvero/vpcipsec-linux/README.md

 ./vpc.sh vpn.txt

 Note: Run the script as root user.
+Tested with Ubuntu 12.04.